 Evolocumab, which is a monoclonal antibody, belongs to a class of medications called PCSK9 inhibitors.
-It can inhibit a substance in the body to boost the ability of the liver to uptake lipids, thus lowering cholesterol level in blood.
+It can inhibit a substance in the body to boost the ability of the liver to uptake lipids, thus lowering cholesterol levels in the blood.
 Although Evolocumab can greatly reduce low-density lipoprotein (LDL, “bad cholesterol”) levels, It is not the first-line agent for hyperlipidemia in Hong Kong due to its price and route of administration.
 The detailed indications include:

 Evolocumab is administered subcutaneously.